 The Indian ethnic group are one of the highest achieving groups of pupils in England.
 They consistently achieve well above expected levels at GCSE.
+Indian pupils are spread throughout the country with the largest numbers in Outer London, the East and West Midlands and the North-west.
 The empirical evidence demonstrates a high level of achievement at 5+A-C including English and Maths.
 In 2014, 73% of Indian pupils achieved 5+A-C compared to the national average of 53%.
-However, India is a very linguistically diverse country with many regions with different dialects spoken.
-The GCSE national data showed a remarkable 58 different languages spoken within the Indian ethnic category of 13,394 pupils.